mahshidhelali/RL-Assisted-Performance-Testing/README.md

 SaFReL: self-adaptive fuzzy reinforcement learning performance testing through platform-based test cases.
 RELOAD: Adaptive reinforcement learning-driven load testing.

-How the autonomous agents work.
+I. How the autonomous agents work:

 Q-learning as a model-free RL is the core learning algorithm in the autonomous agent.
 The smart tester agent assumes two phases of learning:
 - Initial learning during which the agent learns an optimal policy for the first time.
 - Transfer learning during which the agent replays the learnt policy in similar cases while

+II.
 Strengths of the RL-assisted performance testing agents:

 - Eliminating dependency on the system models, source code during the testing.
 - The capability of